-The HiCOS PKI Native Smart Card Cryptographic Module performs the required set of self-tests at power-up.
+The HiCOS Combi PKI Native Smart Card Cryptographic Module performs the required set of self-tests at power-up.
 When the module is inserted into a smart card reader and power is applied to the module (contact) interface, a "Reset" signal is sent from the reader to the module.
 The module responds (as specified by ISO/IEC 7816) with an Answer To Reset (ATR) packet of information.
 When the first APDU command comes into the module, the module performs a series of power-on self tests.
 These tests include:

 - Firmware integrity check CRC32 (integrity test)

 - Algorithm known answer tests for:

 - Triple-DES (CBC mode encrypt/decrypt)

-- Triple-DES MAC
+- o Triple-DES CMAC

-- o RSA (1024/2048 bits) sign
+- o RSA (2048 bits) sign

-- o RSA (1024/2048 bits) verify
+- o RSA (2048 bits) verify

+- o RSA (2048 bits) encrypt

+- o RSA (2048 bits) decrypt

-- o DRBG (Hash_DRBG)
+- DRBG (Hash_DRBG)

 - o SHA1

 - o SHA256

 - o SHA384

 - o SHA512